-Table 8.1Local Planning and Regulation Actions
+Table 8.1 Local Planning and Regulation Actions

-Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-What Cost Will Pay For How Funded 2008 Update the Subdivision and Site Plan Regulations to Reflect Updated Master Plan to Reduce the Risk of Natural Hazards to Property Short Term 1-2 Years Planning Board Project will reflect the Town's input into the updated 2020 Master Plan and will enable the Town to have a basis for new and updated regulations.
+Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+Affected Location in Town What Cost Will Pay For How Funded 2008 Update the Subdivision and Site Plan Regulations to Reflect Updated Master Plan to Reduce the Risk of Natural Hazards to Property Short Term 1-2 Years Planning Board Project will reflect the Town's input into the updated 2020 Master Plan and will enable the Town to have a basis for new and updated regulations.
 Site Plan and Subdivision Regulations were updated last in 2017.
 When more housing is created, more volume and concentration creates runoff and other natural hazards.
 Runoff from construction and homes will end up in the rivers and streams, need turnouts and infiltration and impervious surface to enable percolation of water.
 Culverts and road construction.
 Last completed MP was 2011.
 SPR & Sub regs working on PB in Mar 2024, to be completed this year.
 No substantial revisions related to natural hazards.
 PB is now updating Chapter by Chapter, Housing is in 2024.
-Drought, Earthquake , Temperatur e, Wind, Flood, Landslide, Lightning, Health, River, Winter, Solar, Tropical, Wildfire Cost is for public noticing for two public hearings.
-Planning Board Budget 2008 Update the Zoning Ordinance to Reflect Updated Master Plan to Reduce the Risk of Natural Hazards to Property Long Term 4 to 5 Years Planning Board Project will reflect the Town's input into the updated 2011 Master Plan and will enable the Town to have a basis for new and updated Zoning Ordinances.
-The Housing Chapter is being updated in 2024.
-'More time is needed.
-One Chapter per year is being discussed.
-Drought, Earthquake , Temperatur e, Wind, Flood, Landslide, Lightning, Health, River, Winter, Solar, Cost is for public noticing for two public hearings and legal review of new ordinances as well as printing new Zoning Ordinances.
+Drought, Earthquake, Temperatur e, Wind, Flood, Landslide, Lightning, Health, River, Winter, Solar, Tropical, Wildfire Cost is for public noticing for two public hearings.
+Planning Board Budget Update the Zoning Ordinance to Reflect Updated Master Plan to Reduce the Risk of Natural Hazards to Property Long Term 4 to 5 Years Planning Board \$1,500 - Project will reflect the Town's input into the updated 2011 Master Plan and will enable the Town to have a basis for new and updated Zoning Drought, Earthquake, , Temperatur e, Wind, Flood, Landslide, Lightning, Health, River, Winter, Solar, Cost is for public noticing for two public hearings and legal review of new ordinances as well as printing new Zoning Ordinances.
 Planning Board Budget